codemagic-ci-cd/codemagic-sample-projects/ionic/README.md

-While building an Ionic project, you may come across error on uploading your .apk as follows:
+While building a Cordova project, you may come across an error on uploading your .apk as follows:

 ``` You uploaded an APK that is not zip aligned error ```